|And we're nothing if not proper!|

 So what's a second player to do?
 A good portion of the answer is "make up for this disadvantage with your objective suite."
 A well-chosen objective suite can not only mitigate but, in some cases, surpass the first player advantage.
 Conversely, a poorly-chosen objective suite leaves you at a decided disadvantage against the first player - the objective chosen by the first player won't be able to help pull you out of the "second player hole" sufficiently and it will be an extra burden for you.

 For this reason, I encourage players designing their fleets to give serious consideration to their objectives so as to not disadvantage themselves.
-Should you find you can't choose an objective of a specific color that gives a benefit to your fleet, that's a fine reason to undergo a mild of redesign your fleet so that you can (no joking).
+Should you find you can't choose an objective of a specific color that gives a benefit to your fleet, that's a fine reason to undergo a mild of redesign your fleet so that you can strengthen your objective suite.
 There are a few influencing factors behind what type of objectives you'd select based on the rest of your fleet:

 1) Does your fleet have a preference for going first or second?

 First player bid: These types of fleets generally want to consider what kind of objectives they want as a "backup plan" to punish opponents who have an even stronger bid than they do (as first player bids are nearly always larger than second player bids).
-If I have a 10 point bid for first player, what kind of objectives would generally trouble someone with a similar fleet but an even larger bid?
+If I have a 10 point bid for first player, what kind of objectives would generally trouble someone running fleet archetypes with an even larger bid?

 Second player bid: These types of fleets will be relying strongly on playing to their objectives and so their objective consideration is perhaps more important than that for any other fleet design.
 In general, they're looking for objectives that score additional points - they're giving up a small number of fleet building points in order to make it happen, so it should have a payoff for them that they can consistently exploit.

 Everybody else: For those who build close to the 400 point maximum, it's less clear-cut and will depend more on some of the other considerations below...

 2) Does your fleet have any troublesome matchups?